 While these events were occurring and the Caliphate era was at its peak (Andalusian Muslim state), the war led to a dispersion of the population towards rural areas, where the County of Casares was located; integrated by the current localities such as Manilva, Jubrique and Genalguacil.

-Almost 50 years later, the first mentions appear, in 1530, of the Manilva plain or pasture, where there was only a sugar mill farmhouse for the exploitation of sugar cane for Genoese and slaves.
+According to the data collected from Wikipedia, almost 50 years later, the first mentions appear, in 1530, of the Manilva plain or pasture, where there was only a sugar mill farmhouse for the exploitation of sugar cane for Genoese and slaves.
 Use that gave rise to jurisdictional conflicts between Casares and Marbella.

 Faced with the threat that Casares received due to these jurisdictional conflicts and pirate attacks, they built the Torre de la Sal and the Cortijo de Manilva.
 And it is in October 1796 when it obtains the concession of the Royal Privilege of Villazgo, becoming independent of Casares.